-The team's manual review of one-fifth of the samples of "case" and "cases" in the Madison corpus generally confirmed that case was used pervasively as a shell noun in ways consistent with Schmid's analysis of the use of shell-noun phrases in contemporary English.
+The team's manual review of the 1/5 samples of "case" and "cases" in the Madison corpus generally confirmed that case was used pervasively as a shell noun in ways consistent with Schmid's analysis of shell noun phrases in contemporary English.72

-When considering a text from the Founding Era that clearly has a legal context-like Article III-a reader may be "primed" to assume that case brings to the context an inherent meaning, like "adversarial litigation."
+When considering a text from the Founding Era that clearly has a legal context - like Article III - a reader may be "primed" to assume that case brings to the context an inherent meaning, like "adversarial litigation."
 However, a careful reading of the entire context may reveal that the meaning of case has to be understood instead as forming a "shell" around content found elsewhere in the text.
-Take, for example, this phrase from the Articles of Confederation in the section setting out
+Take for example this phrase from the Articles of Confederation in the section setting out a very complicated process for resolving disputes between two states: "the judgment or sentence and other proceedings being in either case transmitted to congress."74 Read in isolation and preceded by "judgment," "sentence," and "proceedings," "either case" could easily be interpreted by a 21st century reader as referring to two alternate instances of litigation.
+But when the fuller context is examined, it becomes clear that "either case" instead refers to two complicated contingencies peculiar to this particular context, which together provide the essential shell content for "either case":